 Caroline encounters a typical suburban situation: there doesn’t seem to be any real nature to be seen!
 Instead of the meadow her street’s name promises, there’s nothing but plain grass.
 But when a single wildflower pops up in her lawn, a little determination — and some cooperation from her family — will allow Caroline to transform their yard into a thriving ecosystem.
 And soon the neighbors are following suit.
 This quiet look at the difference between a sterile cultivated lawn and the lively environment on Meadowview Street is a great way to talk about bringing nature home.

 As a child, Alice Rumphius wanted to travel the world, live in a house by the sea, and make the world a more beautiful place — and while she manages the first two, her third dream seems ever elusive!
 It's not until she remembers her love of wildflowers that she finds her purpose: planting lupines along the coast of Maine.
-This modern classic about a woman who helps spread the beauty of nature is sure to have your children looking for their own local wildflowers to tend.
+One of School Library Journal's Top 100 Picture Books, this modern classic about a woman who helps spread the beauty of nature is sure to have your children looking for their own local wildflowers to tend.

 During spring break, Kenya's teacher wants each student to write about what they did on their vacation... but Kenya doesn't think she's done anything worth writing about.
 The she takes a trip to a museum that has a recycling exhibit, and on a walk through the neighborhood with her father, she's inspired!
 First she uses broken toys and other items to make art with her family, and then she gets ready to show her whole class how trash can become a thing of beauty.
 This fun story is sure to get kids' creative juices flowing about making old things new again.

-Who says a farm has to be a giant property, with row upon row of plants and rolling pastures full of animals?
-In fact, a farm can be anywhere that a caring person plants a seed and tends the resulting crop.
+A farm doesn't have to be a giant expanse, with row upon row of plants and rolling pastures full of animals; a farm can be anywhere that a caring person — or community — plants a seed and tends the resulting crop.
 In this rhyming story author Phyllis Root provides factual information about how plants grow alongside plenty of inspiration for starting your own farm — in anything from a window box to an old boot!
 G. Brian Karas' illustrations depict a diverse and vibrant group of young people working together to make their own "anywhere farms" a reality.
-It's a delightful celebration of the greening of urban spaces and the power of communities working together.

 Just because kids hear about "being green" doesn't mean they know what that means!
 This colorful book shows kids the many things that we can do to live environmentally conscious lives.
 From walking to the park instead of driving to drawing on both sides of the paper, little changes can make a big difference!
 As the book talks about things that kids can do, it also introduces more complex ideas — like the distance food has to travel to get to your plate — that show how to think about the environmental impact of your decisions.
 It's a great way to get kids thinking about the ways they can make living green a part of their day to day lives.

 Viv has just moved to a new town by the sea, and she's still struggling to feel at home — "I always need help finding my way, especially in a new place," she thinks.
-On her first day at school, her teacher tells her that they're looking for a community action project to do, and urges Viv and her classmates to think of ideas.
-It's not until Viv learns about the sea turtle hatcheries nearby — and the way the hatchlings can get lost when they mistake artificial lights for the moon that normally guides their way — that the class finds the perfect project.
-This newly released picture book based on the real kids who helped save the South Carolina sea turtles is sure to inspire young nature lovers!
+On her first day at school, her teacher tells her that they're looking for a community action project to do.
+And when Viv learns about the sea turtle hatcheries nearby — and the way the hatchlings can get lost when they mistake artificial lights for the moon that normally guides their way — that the class finds the perfect project.
+This picture book based on the real kids who helped save the South Carolina sea turtles is sure to inspire young animal lovers!

 When a young thief tries to snatch an old woman's bag, she's surprised when the woman says she can have it... if she makes a promise.
 The purse turns out to be full of acorns, and the thief realizes she has promised to plant them all.
 But as she makes the grey ruins of the city start to sprout green, everyone seems to blossom, and the thief realizes that she can make a difference in the world — for good.
 Inspired by the 1953 story, The Man Who Planted Trees, this thoughtful picture book is a testament to the power of the nature to heal our cities and ourselves.